coinbase/payments-mcp/README.md

 # @coinbase/payments-mcp

-A TypeScript-based npx installer for the payments-mcp project, providing seamless Claude Desktop integration for cryptocurrency payments functionality.
+A TypeScript-based npx installer for the payments-mcp project, providing seamless integration with stdio-compatible MCP clients for cryptocurrency payments functionality.

 ## Quick Start